-Chocolate mocha cream pie is made with a rich, creamy and ultra chocolately filling paired with a crunchy chocolate crust and a cloud of fluffy whipped cream.
-An easy and delcious, almost no-bake pie perfect for any occassion!
+Calling all chocolate lovers!
+This chocolate mocha cream pie is made with a rich, creamy and ultra chocolatey filling paired with a crunchy chocolate crust and a cloud of fluffy whipped cream.
+An easy and delicious, almost no-bake pie perfect for any occassion!

 - 18 Oreos cookies (regular, with cream filling)

 - 4 large eggs

 - 8 ounces semi sweet chocolate, melted (I use two 4-ounce baking bars)

 - 2 tsp vanilla